kennylwx/schiba/README.md

 # The --no-ssl flag sets the ssl-mode to 'disable'.
 schiba add local "postgresql://user:pass@localhost:5432/mydb" --no-ssl

+# 2. Configure which schemas to extract (interactive selection)
+schiba schemas local

-# 2. Fetch the schema (it's saved to a file and copied to your clipboard)
+# 3. Fetch the schema (it's saved to a file and copied to your clipboard)
 schiba fetch

-# 3. List all your saved connections in a tidy table
+# 4. List all your saved connections in a tidy table
 schiba list
 ```